FloatingArrayDesign/MoorDyn/docs/inputs.rst

 as it avoids using the super position of reference frames that exists in OpenFAST and FFAST.farm modes.
 For multiple coupled objects not located at the origin, NumTurbines = -1 is required to obtain the correct results.

+Note: For coupled pinned bodies and rods the full 6DOF need to be provided, however the rotational values will be ignored (they can be set to zero)

 Seafloor/Bathymetry File
 ^^^^^^^^^^^^^^^^^^^^^^^^
 .. _seafloor_in: